MananGandhi1810/devto-permit-hackathon/README.md

     -   Cannot start, stop, restart, or execute commands on containers.

 -   **Viewer**:
+    -   Can only view list of containers.
     -   No permissions to perform any actions.

 ## Tech Stack

 ### Backend

 -   **Node.js**: JavaScript runtime for building scalable server-side applications.
+Used as the foundation for our backend services.
 -   **Express.js**: Web framework for building RESTful APIs.
+Handles HTTP requests and route management.
 -   **Prisma**: ORM for database management and migrations.
--   **PostgreSQL**: Relational database for storing application data.
+Simplifies database operations and type-safe queries.
 -   **Permit.io**: Access control and RBAC solution for managing permissions.
+Enforces security policies across the application.
 -   **Dockerode**: Library for managing Docker containers programmatically.
+Provides the core container management functionality.
+-   **Socket.io**: Real-time communication library for enabling live updates.
+Powers the dashboard's real-time notifications logs and command executiong.

 ### Frontend